 You will need to take all your own water.

 Summerland Farm is a beautiful macadamia and avocado plantation set high on the hills of the Alstonville plateau.
 Summerland Farm is one of the most successful disability enterprises in Australia, and perhaps the world with their purpose to provide employment for people with a disability.

-Summerland Farm has many different elements to explore – order a picnic and have it set up on the farm for your private enjoyment, visitors can enjoy the restaurant courtyard and dining areas overlooking lush tropical gardens, you can stock up on local produce at The Grocer, or being entirely flat, discover the beautiful gardens.
-Book a guided tour or explore the property on one of the popular tractor tours.
+Summerland Farm has many different elements to explore – order a picnic and have it set up on the farm for your private enjoyment or visitors can enjoy the restaurant courtyard and dining areas overlooking lush tropical gardens.
+You can stock up on local produce at The Grocer, or being entirely flat, discover the beautiful gardens.
+Book a guided tour or explore the property on one of the popular tractor tours (tours will be returning soon).
 They can tailor tours designed around the education requirements or special interest of the group or individual.
 (NB. the tractor tours are not wheelchair accessible.)
 It has it all and makes for a beautiful day out.

 Bathrooms and access to cafe, grocer and museum are all wheelchair accessible - this attraction was designed to cater specifially for these needs.

 Photo: Meals available at the cafe/restaurant

 Ballina is blessed by being very flat which makes it extremely easy to get around.
 We have numerous pathways that cater for different scenic views.